djoole/couchpotato.provider.HDO/README.md

 - Download only torrents with at least a VO audio track
 - Download only torrents with at least a VF audio track
 - Download only torrents with at least a VFQ audio track
+- Download only torrents with MULTI (VO and VF) audio tracks
 - Download only torrents with x265 encoding

 #Contribute/Issues